-Hi All, How are you today?
-Hereby I am going to share you my story, being considered myself as an IT professional.
-Thanks in advance.
+Here, I am going to share you my story, being considered myself as an IT professional.
 I had been thinking about sharing my story with you for a long time.
 Please share me your thoughts and feedback even though it’s a little boring one.
 That really matters a lot to me, you have no idea how much I love to hear from you.

 There is a place called Trichur, a district of the state Kerala in India (which is also known as “Gods own country”).
 That is where I born.
 My childhood was not that good, as we didn’t have enough money for living.
 My mom struggled a lot to make each day liveable.
 But still we were happy together, we played so many things, games which is unknown to the new generation.
 Thank god that I was born in 90’s.
 If I born now, I would have also followed the same Mobiles, tabs, computer games, and wasted my childhood.

 In the year of 2007, I passed my HSC from GHSS.
 The years 2005 to 2007 was very beautiful for me, thanks much to all of my girlfriends.
 You all deserve a big appreciation.
 Coming back to the life.
 I have two elder sisters, as mine was a poor class family, my parents were not able to make all their children graduated.
 Eventually that chance came to me as I born as a boy.
 So it was me chosen as a warrior, warrior to solve all of the financial crisis and other problem, a wall.
 Finally I joined Engineering with my friend Ajay, he is the one who boosted me to select engineering.
 Thanks Ajay.